ViniciusStanula/seo-bulk-gpt-meta-tags-creator/README.md

 * By using the API, you can achieve approximately a 30% reduction in token usage, which translates to cost savings.
 * You can efficiently create meta tags in bulk by uploading a .xlsx file.
 Each row in your file will generate a unique prompt based on the provided information, resulting in personalized * prompts for each URL.

-### Work in Progress

-This application is fully functional but still a work in progress..
-I would appreciate any feedback on this application.

 ## ☕ How to Use it

 * Simply go to the [web application](https://seo-meta-tag-bulk-creator.streamlit.app/).